voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 ### 2. Get environment vars for Buildkite Agent that will run on your benchmark machine
 - Add a comment to your Pull Request
 ```
-@ElenaHenderson Will you please create environment vars for Buildkite Agent for our benchmark machine
+@ElenaHenderson Will you please provide environment vars for Buildkite Agent for our benchmark machine
 with name = your-benchmark-machine:
 - ARROW_BCI_URL
 - ARROW_BCI_API_ACCESS_TOKEN